 The first Crossley Tender carrying 9 Auxiliaries, came round the bend into the ambush position moving fairly quickly.
-The column commander Tom Barry, dressed in a military style uniform stepped onto the road from behind a low wall, put his hand up and the lorry slowed.
+According to his own account, the column commander Tom Barry, dressed in a military style uniform stepped onto the road from behind a low wall, put his hand up and the lorry slowed.
 When it was about thirty-five yards from his command post he threw a Mills bomb into the open cab of the Crossley tender.
 He also blew a whistle blew to signal his men to open fire.

-The mills bomb killed the driver of the first lorry, and with its driver dead, moved forward and stopped a few yards from the small stone wall in front of the command post.
-A sharp and bloody battle ensued with hand to hand fighting.
+The Mills bomb killed the driver of the first lorry, and with its driver dead, moved forward and stopped a few yards from the small stone wall in front of the command post.
+A sharp and bloody battle ensued with hand to hand fighting, again according to Barry's account.
 In the close-quarter fighting some of the British were killed, in Barry's account, with rifle butts and bayonets.
 The British claimed that the dead had been mutilated with axes.
 All nine Auxiliaries in the first lorry were killed.
-T/Const Poole was driving the first lorry, and Crake, the patrol commander was in it too.
+T/Const Poole was driving the first lorry, and FW Crake, the patrol commander was in it too.

 Fleming's map showing where the 17 men fell.
 Gutherie escaped, but was found and shot.